Your DBT

 How Skills — The Manner of Mindfulness

 Judgments are not facts.
-Practicing non-judgment doesn't mean having no preferences — it means noticing when you add evaluative labels and choosing to let them go.
+Practicing non-judgment doesn't mean having no preferences — it means noticing when you add evaluative labels and practicing letting them go.

 One-mindfully is the antidote to rumination and distraction.
-Focus completely on what you're doing right now, and when your mind wanders, gently bring it back without judgment.
+Focus completely on what you're doing right now.
+When your mind wanders — and it will — gently bring it back without judgment.

 Breathwork & Body Practices